Nein - no

 This word is used to express strong disagreement or refusal and that the speaker wants to contradict a statement.

 "Willst du nicht mitkommen?"
-"Don't you want to come along?"
+"Keineswegs!"

 Auf keinen Fall- Absolutely not